osendowment/foundation/README.md

 ### Foundation

-The Open Source Endowment Foundation is a US nonprofit corporation, incorporated on February 14, 2025.
+The Open Source Endowment Foundation is a US nonprofit corporation (EIN 33-3502715), incorporated on February 14, 2025.
 We applied for a 501(c)(3) status, and once it is approved (ETA ~ Q1 2026), donations made to the foundation will be retroactively tax deductable for US donors.﻿

 ### Members